-This privacy notice explains how the college use your personal information.
+This privacy notice explains how the trust use (process) your personal information.
 If you have any questions about the way we use your personal data, please contact our Data Protection Officer on 0161 330 2330 or by email to firstname.lastname@example.org.

-Your personal information is used by us to exercise our official authority to provide further and higher education services within the legislative framework of the Further and Higher Education Act and the Education (Government of Further Education Colleges) Regulations 1992.
+Your personal information is used by us to exercise our official authority to provide education services across the trust according to the provisions of the Academies Act 2010.
 We also have requirements placed on us by the Department for Education (DfE), and the Education Skills Funding Agency (ESFA).

 What information do we collect about you?

 We collect information from you when you apply to join the college.
 Once you enrol as a student at the college, the information we collected at application is updated where necessary during the enrolment process.
 The information we collect includes your name, address, contact details, date of birth and previous education.
 We will also take your photograph for security purposes, and will keep a record of emergency contact details.